priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - "❌ Traffic woes at Mumbai Pune expressway toll-gate"
       - "❌ Crazy rains and thunderstorm enroute and in Mumbai"
     photos:
+      - image: "/assets/images/day2-vivanta-room.jpg"
+        caption: "Hotel room"
+      - image: "/assets/images/day2-dirty-car.jpg"
+        caption: "Car screaming for a cleaning session"
       - image: "/assets/images/day2-car-wash.jpg"
         caption: "Getting the overdue car wash"
-      - image: "/assets/images/day2-family-meet.jpg"
+      - image: "/assets/images/day2-hinjewadi-mall.jpg"
-        caption: "Happy to meet extended family after long"
+        caption: "Mall nearby hotel to kill time if needed.
+We idled here during car wash"
       - image: "/assets/images/day2-mumbai-rains.jpg"
         caption: "Mumbai rains in their full form"
     accommodation:
       name: "With family"
       location: "Navi Mumbai"
       notes: "Nothing like home"
+    places_to_eat:
+      - name: "Savya Rasa"
+        location: "Savya Rasa, Pune"
+        comment: "Famous for their authentic Chettinad cuisine"
+      - name: "Manas Restobar"
+        location: "Manas Resto Lounge, Satara"
+        comment: "Excellent mutton thali and soul-warming paya soup.
+A hidden gem on the highway"
+    additional_considerations: "We were 2 Adults and 2 kids in the room (both of them <12 years old).
+Extra bed costed approx INR 1500.
+It is worth knowing that price of extra mattress vs extra bed in the room can differ.
+Extra mattress is more value for money and also leaves more space to move around"

   - day: 3 & 4
     title: "Rain Songs and Quiet Days in Mumbai"
     date: "26 and 27 May 2025"
     featured_image: "/assets/images/day3-mumbai-rains.jpg"
-    description: "Not every day on a road trip needs to be packed with sights and miles.
-Sometimes, the journey gently taps the brakes—especially when the sky turns theatrical.
-We spent two slow, quiet days in Mumbai, tucked away in the comfort of a relative’s home while the city braced for a red alert.
-The monsoon had arrived in full drama—thunder like a rolling drumline, and lightning flickering across the sky like a celestial disco.
-For us, not used to Mumbai’s electric mood swings, it was as awe-inspiring as it was a little unnerving.
-Even the kids, who started off thrilled by the stormy soundtrack, ended up snuggling close during the loudest cracks of thunder.
+    description: "Not every day on a road trip needs to be packed with a planned itinerary.
+We spent two slow, quiet days in Mumbai, tucked away in the comfort of a relative’s home while the city braced for a rain red alert.
+The monsoon had arrived early, and Mumbai was being Mumbai in rains.
+For us, not used to Mumbai’s electric mood swings, it was a little unnerving.
+Even the kids, who started off thrilled by the stormy soundtrack, ended anxious at the loudest cracks of thunder.
 But inside the house, things were warm and grounding.
-Card games, old family stories, laughter echoing down the halls, and a whole lot of chai.
+Lego sets, catch up with family, laughter and chai.
 Outside, the streets turned into rivers.
-Thankfully our plan included a brief stay with family in Mumbai, and that planned break provided needed buffer with weather uncertainity in Mumbai."
+Thankfully our plan included a brief stay with family in Mumbai and that planned break provided needed buffer with weather uncertainity in Mumbai"
     highlights:
       - "❌ Heavy rainafall which was very scary"
     photos: